ministryofjustice/hmpps-court-cases-release-dates-design/README.md

 They then need to be registered in the `.eleventy.js` file, so they are available in the design system documentation site.

 Start by adding the filter name to the list above `} = require("./dist/hmpps/utils/utils");` near the top of the file.
 Then register the filter by adding `njkEnv.addFilter('nameOfFilter', nameOfFilter)` towards the bottom of the file.

+Ensure that any required Nunjucks filters are included in the Nunjucks code section of the component documentation.

 ### Making component available to the prototype toolkit